therightstuff/aws-cdk-js-dev-guide/README.md

 ### Deleting a Stack

-If for whatever reason you decide you want to delete a stack in its entirety, install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and run `aws cloudformation delete-stack --stack-name <stack name>`.
+If for whatever reason you decide you want to delete a stack in its entirety, install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html) and run `aws cloudformation delete-stack --stack-name <stack name> --region <region name>`.